gleich/Img-Build/README.md

 🐳 Easily build an image when pushed to master on anything that runs docker

+## How it works

+This application begins by cloning all of the repositories.
+It then starts the first cycle.
+A cycle works by running the `git pull` command for each repo.
+If the output of `git pull` command shows that the command did in fact pull changes, then the image will be built and pushed up to docker hub.
+Once it has done this for each repo, the cycle is done and the next cycle will start based off of the time set for the `cycleTime` key.

 ## Github Actions

 | Action                                                                                                                                                                                      | Action Description                       |